-Sarah works with a team of scientists and policy experts to protect health by reducing exposure to toxic chemicals.
+Sarah is the Senior Vice President, Healthy Communities at the Environmental Defense Fund (EDF).
+She joined EDF in 2012 and leads a team of scientists, attorneys and policy experts to protect health by reducing exposure to toxic chemicals and air pollution.

 Sarah has frequently written and spoken to diverse audiences about the controversy over the chemical bisphenol A, or BPA, and the impact of new emerging science on regulatory policy.
 She is the author of the forthcoming book “Is It Safe: BPA and the Struggle to Define the Safety of Chemicals”, published by the University of California Press in December 2012.